spacerumsfeld-code/Toy-Problem-Compendium/README.md

 # Toy Problem Compendium
-A compendium of toy problems to sharpen one's problem solving skills and knowledge of programming fundamentals!
+A compendium of toy problems to sharpen one's problem solving skills and knowledge of programming fundamentals

 ![Visualization of the codebase](./diagram.svg)